bioFAM/MOFA/MOFAtools/Documentation.md

 ## Disentangle sources of variation
 * **plotVarianceExplained**: plot the variance explained by each factor in each view.
 This is the key plot of MOFA and should always be done before inspecting factors or weights.
+* **calculateVarianceExplained**: calculate and return the variance explained by each factor in each view.

 ## Inspect loadings
 * **plotTopWeights**: plot the top loadings for a given factor and view